Help Your Garden Survive Summer Drought

 Keeping your plants properly watered during dry, hot summers isn’t easy.
-Here are our tips to help you deal with drought conditions in your vegetable garden.
+See our article (and a video extra) with expert tips on how to deal with drought conditions in your vegetable garden.

 Prioritize your watering for the most needy plants: young seedlings to help them establish, salad leaves to prevent them from wilting, thirsty fruiting vegetables like tomatoes, and container plants.